khs1994-docker/lnmp/README.md

 # CLI

-Interactive `./lnmp-docker.sh` easy to access Laravel, Laravel artisan, composer, etc. For more information about LNMP Docker CLI, see [Documents](docs/cli.md).
+On Linux or macOS,Interactive `./lnmp-docker.sh` easy to access Laravel, Laravel artisan, composer, etc. For more information about LNMP Docker CLI, see [Documents](docs/cli.md).

 # Who use in Production?